Extremal Bounds for Bootstrap Percolation in the Hypercube: Concluding Remarks

 \begin{prob} Determine $\wsat\left(\mathbb{Z}_n^d,S_{r+1}\right)$ for all $n,d$ and $r$. \end{prob}

-\begin{ack} The authors would like to thank Eoin Long for encouraging us to work on this problem and for several stimulating discussions during the 18th Midrasha Mathematicae at the Institute of Advanced Studies in Jerusalem.
+\begin{ack} The authors would like to thank Eoin Long for encouraging us to work on this problem and for several stimulating discussions during the 18th Midrasha Mathematicae at the Institute of Advanced Studies in Jerusalem in 2015.
 We would also like to thank Micha{\l} Przykucki and Alex Scott for several enlightening discussions.
-In particular, we are grateful to the latter for bringing (\ref{wsatperc}) to our attention and for helpful comments regarding the presentation of this paper. \end{ack}
+In particular, we are grateful to the latter for bringing \eqref{wsatperc} to our attention and for helpful comments regarding the presentation of this paper.
+We also thank Hamed Hatami, Yingjie Qian, Oliver Riordan, Andrew Thomason and an anonymous referee for comments which have helped us to improve the presentation of the paper. \end{ack}

+\begin{noteAdded} Following the submission of this paper, Hambardzumyan, Hatami and Qian~\cite{McGill} discovered a new (and shorter) proof of our main result using the so called ``polynomial method.''
+They have also applied their method to obtain a full solution to Problem~\ref{torus}. \end{noteAdded}

+\begin{noteAdded} After submitting this paper, the authors discovered that weak saturation of the star $S_3$ in $[n]^2$ had been studied in a 1984 paper of physicists Lenormand and Zarcone~\cite{LZ} as a ``bond percolation'' variant of bootstrap percolation.
+In~\cite{LZ}, Lenormand and Zarcone estimated (using large simulations) the critical probability for the event that a random spanning subgraph of $[n]^2$ with edge probability $p$ is weakly $([n]^2,S_3)$-saturated.
+This was proposed as a model of the spreading of liquid in a network of capillaries.
+It seems to be an interesting problem to obtain precise asymptotics for this critical probability for large $n$.
+This can be seen as a bond percolation analogue to the result of Holroyd~\cite{Holroyd} on the $2$-neighbour bootstrap percolation process in $[n]^2$. \end{noteAdded}